-- You are asked to enter a Radio Channel.
-Your EDX and Communicator must be on the same channel to function together.
-Key in a number from 1 through 64.
-1 is the default setting.
-Press Enter to accept. - You are asked to enter a Network ID#.
-This is a unique address number (1-15) so the Communicator only speaks to one instrument at a time without "cross-talking."
-Use the available soft keys to enter a number (1-15), then press Enter to accept. - You are then asked to key in an alternate network identifier.
-Use the available soft keys to enter alpha characters, then press Enter to accept.
+- 2. Use the Sel keys to enable or disable the radio mode.
+If enabled, press the Enter key to proceed. - You are asked to enter a Network ID#.
+This is a unique number (1-255) so the Communicator only speaks to one instrument at a time without "cross-talking."
+Use the available soft keys to enter a number (1-255), then press Enter to accept. - 4.
+Key in the network name.
+This will be to identify each EDXtreme when displayed on the handheld communicator. - 5.
+Press Enter to return to the first soft key set of the Configuration menu.

-5.1.4 Config--Mode
+5.1.3 Config--Mode